LenaicElsig/little-Mouse/README.md

 - 👋 Hi, I’m @little-Mouse
-- 👀 I’m interested in truc de gestion
+- 👀 I’m interested in
-- 🌱 I’m currently learning informatique et gestion
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on un projet ou on fait 6
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me send nudes
+- 📫 How to reach me

 <!---
 little-Mouse/little-Mouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.